endo-do/Table-Class-Python/README.md

     - column header: adds a header at the start of each row
         - E.g. [[h1, 1, 2, 3], [h2, 4, 5, 6], [h3, 7, 8, 9]]

-- The function 'conf_header' is used to configure the headers
+- The function 'conf_header(header, action, index=None, content=None)' is used to configure the headers

 - It takes the following parameters: